KeithDinh/ASP.NET-Social-App/README.md

 appsettings.json: store private information (work as env).
 The app will use this file either in dev or prod mode.

+## Asp Net Core Identity

+IdentityUser<int>: Id, UserName, PasswordHash, PasswordSalt

-## Extensions (API.csproj)
+## Extensions/Packages (API.csproj)

 Nuget VSCode extension: to find and install packages (for Visual Studio, it's already built-in)

-Microsoft.EntityFrameworkCore.Sqlite (tick on the API.csproj to install with the project)
+For Nuget Package (tick on the API.csproj to install with the project)

 dotnet-ef: can't install using Nuget Gallery, have to use cmd line:
 * ```dotnet tool install --global dotnet-ef --version 5.0.1```
 * Requirements: Microsoft.EntityFrameworkCore.Design from Nuget Gallery

 AutoMapper.Extensions.Microsoft.DependencyInjection: help to map from one object to another

+Microsoft.AspNetCore.Authentication.JwtBearer

+Microsoft.AspNetCore.Authentication.OpenIdConnect

+Microsoft.AspNetCore.Identity.EntityFrameworkCore

+Microsoft.EntityFrameworkCore.Design

+Microsoft.EntityFrameworkCore.Sqlite

+Swashbuckle.AspNetCore

+System.IdentityModel.Tokens.Jwt

 ## Data Context